How Bright & Early DuPage was Key to Successful Early Childhood Education in Glen Ellyn

 Bright & Early DuPage Supports GECC and Other Collaboratives in the County

 Bright & Early DuPage’s mission is to build sustainable, coordinated, local early childhood systems that actively work to increase access to quality education and support for children and families with limited access to resources.

 Community by community, Bright & Early DuPage is engaging and uniting local organizations, like GECC, and individuals in collaboration to build awareness for and facilitate access to early childhood education and support services for DuPage children and their families.
 Bright & Early DuPage also serves as a voice for early learning and child-friendly policies at all levels of government.

 Bright & Early DuPage is funded by philanthropists and donors as a 501(c)(3) charitable organization through gifts to DuPage Foundation.
-Volunteers guide its work through an advisory committee with tireless energy, expertise and skills in—not to mention deep knowledge of—early childhood education, as well as a boundless passion.
+Volunteers guide their work through an advisory committee with tireless energy, expertise, and skills in—not to mention deep knowledge of—early childhood education, as well as a boundless passion.
 Bright & Early DuPage has a vision that every DuPage child will be ready to succeed in kindergarten.
 That makes school better for all students.
 Fantastic schools attract families who want and need their children to have the best education possible.
-That in turn makes living in a community like Glen Ellyn an enjoyable, safe and beautiful home where everyone can thrive.
+That in turn makes living in a community like Glen Ellyn an enjoyable, safe, and beautiful home where everyone can thrive.

-For more information about GECC visit: casedupage.com/glenbard-early-childhood-collaborative/
+For more information about GECC visit casedupage.com/glenbard-early-childhood-collaborative/.